 One of the most common things we hear from our clients is that divorce is stressful and overwhelming.
 It seems that just making that initial call to an attorney takes substantial effort.
 Even if you are happy to move on and put an end to your marriage, it’s still a massive ordeal to handle emotionally.
-People dream about the fairy tales and the happy ending.
-Oo one dreams about their love story’s finale being a bitter battle.
+People dream about fairy tales and a happy ending.
+No one dreams about their love story’s finale being a bitter battle.

 Your initial consultation with your Colorado Springs divorce lawyer is not going to be easy.
 These sessions only last about an hour, and you will have all sorts of questions.
 Your mind will be swirling, and you may forget to ask some important things.

 Here is a list of seven questions that you should ask before you go forward with severing your union:

 - Are You Experienced in Divorce and Family Law?

 When it comes to a divorce, having an experienced divorce attorney matters.
 It’s imperative to select an attorney with experience in both marriage and family law.
 It’s the same as going to a specialist for a medical ailment.
 You want the best out there to ensure you get the best treatment possible.

 - Will You Try to Settle Amicably or Do You Intend to Litigate?

 There are several different types of divorce lawyers, and each has a unique personality.
 Some prefer a heated courtroom battle because they are a born litigator.
 Other lawyers prefer to settle out of court to avoid a long drawn out battle.
 It’s always best on you and your wallet to try to resolve your issues amicably first.
 In some cases, you will have no choice but to go to court and fight it out.
 Choose someone that uses other resolution methods first, however, unless you welcome a battle in open court.

 - Do You Prefer Mediation?